Grupo Aeroportuario del Centro Norte (NASDAQ:OMAB) Sees Strong Trading Volume

-Shares of Grupo Aeroportuario del Centro Norte, S.A.B. de C.V.
-(NASDAQ:OMAB) saw an uptick in trading volume on Wednesday .
-16,119 shares were traded during trading, a decline of 88% from the previous session’s volume of 137,612 shares.The stock last traded at $52.36 and had previously closed at $52.06.
+Grupo Aeroportuario del Centro Norte, S.A.B. de C.V.
+(NASDAQ:OMAB) shares saw strong trading volume on Tuesday .
+3,616 shares traded hands during trading, a decline of 97% from the previous session’s volume of 139,609 shares.The stock last traded at $53.28 and had previously closed at $54.33.

-OMAB has been the topic of a number of analyst reports.
-The Goldman Sachs Group decreased their price objective on Grupo Aeroportuario del Centro Norte from $50.00 to $49.00 and set a “neutral” rating on the stock in a research note on Sunday, April 11th.
-UBS Group reaffirmed a “neutral” rating on shares of Grupo Aeroportuario del Centro Norte in a report on Wednesday, March 17th.
-Finally, Zacks Investment Research cut Grupo Aeroportuario del Centro Norte from a “buy” rating to a “hold” rating in a report on Wednesday, March 10th.
-Seven analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-The stock presently has an average rating of “Hold” and an average price target of $49.57.
+A number of analysts have recently weighed in on OMAB shares.
+UBS Group reiterated a “neutral” rating on shares of Grupo Aeroportuario del Centro Norte in a research note on Wednesday, March 17th.
+The Goldman Sachs Group lowered their price target on shares of Grupo Aeroportuario del Centro Norte from $50.00 to $49.00 and set a “neutral” rating on the stock in a report on Sunday, April 11th.
+Finally, Zacks Investment Research downgraded shares of Grupo Aeroportuario del Centro Norte from a “buy” rating to a “hold” rating in a report on Wednesday, March 10th.
+Seven research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+The company presently has an average rating of “Hold” and an average target price of $49.57.

-Grupo Aeroportuario del Centro Norte (NASDAQ:OMAB) last posted its quarterly earnings results on Tuesday, February 16th.
-The transportation company reported $0.23 EPS for the quarter, meeting the Zacks’ consensus estimate of $0.23.
-The company had revenue of $76.12 million during the quarter.
+Grupo Aeroportuario del Centro Norte (NASDAQ:OMAB) last released its quarterly earnings data on Tuesday, February 16th.
+The transportation company reported $0.23 earnings per share (EPS) for the quarter, hitting the Thomson Reuters’ consensus estimate of $0.23.
 Grupo Aeroportuario del Centro Norte had a net margin of 28.30% and a return on equity of 16.82%.
-Equities analysts anticipate that Grupo Aeroportuario del Centro Norte, S.A.B. de C.V. will post 1.13 EPS for the current fiscal year.
+The firm had revenue of $76.12 million during the quarter.
+Analysts forecast that Grupo Aeroportuario del Centro Norte, S.A.B. de C.V. will post 1.13 earnings per share for the current year.

-Large investors have recently made changes to their positions in the stock.
-Daiwa Securities Group Inc. bought a new stake in shares of Grupo Aeroportuario del Centro Norte in the 4th quarter worth approximately $28,000.
-JPMorgan Chase & Co. increased its position in Grupo Aeroportuario del Centro Norte by 817.7% during the 3rd quarter.
-JPMorgan Chase & Co. now owns 4,717 shares of the transportation company’s stock valued at $171,000 after purchasing an additional 4,203 shares during the period.
-JustInvest LLC bought a new position in Grupo Aeroportuario del Centro Norte in the 4th quarter worth $206,000.
-RBF Capital LLC purchased a new stake in shares of Grupo Aeroportuario del Centro Norte in the 4th quarter worth about $279,000.
-Finally, Kaizen Financial Strategies bought a new stake in shares of Grupo Aeroportuario del Centro Norte during the 4th quarter valued at about $287,000.
-Institutional investors own 11.39% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in the stock.
+F3Logic LLC increased its position in Grupo Aeroportuario del Centro Norte by 64.9% during the first quarter.
+F3Logic LLC now owns 12,360 shares of the transportation company’s stock worth $633,000 after purchasing an additional 4,865 shares during the last quarter.
+FNY Investment Advisers LLC acquired a new stake in shares of Grupo Aeroportuario del Centro Norte during the first quarter valued at about $404,000.
+Susquehanna International Group LLP acquired a new stake in shares of Grupo Aeroportuario del Centro Norte during the fourth quarter valued at about $309,000.
+RBF Capital LLC acquired a new stake in shares of Grupo Aeroportuario del Centro Norte during the fourth quarter valued at about $279,000.
+Finally, JPMorgan Chase & Co. increased its position in shares of Grupo Aeroportuario del Centro Norte by 10.6% during the fourth quarter.
+JPMorgan Chase & Co. now owns 5,217 shares of the transportation company’s stock valued at $270,000 after acquiring an additional 500 shares during the last quarter.
+Hedge funds and other institutional investors own 11.39% of the company’s stock.

 Grupo Aeroportuario del Centro Norte, SAB. de C.V., through its subsidiaries, holds concessions to develop, operate, and maintain airports in Mexico.
 The company operates 13 international airports in Monterrey, Acapulco, MazatlÃ¡n, Zihuatanejo, Chihuahua, CuliacÃ¡n, Durango, San Luis PotosÃ, Tampico, TorreÃ³n, Zacatecas, Ciudad JuÃ¡rez, and Reynosa cities.